DEAD

 porch.
 You continue through the dining room and tea room.

-of being president or vice-president is on the stone.
 HERE WAS BURIED THOMAS JEFFERSON AUTHOR OF THE DECLARATION OF AMERICAN INDEPENDENCE OF THE STATUTE OF VIRGINIA FOR RELIGIOUS FREEDOM AND FATHER OF THE UNIVERSITY OF VIRGINIA BORN APRIL 2, 1743 O.S.
 DIED JULY 4.
 1826

 Jefferson was born in 1743, the third of ten children, at